buddypress/buddypress/README.md

 ## Credentials

-To login to the site, navigate to http://localhost:8888/wp-admin.
+To log in to the site, navigate to http://localhost:8888/wp-admin.

 * Username: `admin`
 * Password: `password`